 Cruise control includes advanced cameras, radars and sensors to not only keep a car at a pre-determined speed, but also keep it in lane and at a safe distance from other vehicles.

-A study last year found that, generally, the more cars with adaptive cruise control (ACC) on a motorway, the lower the risk of collision – but the amount of traffic had a significant effect.
+A study in 2017 found that, generally, the more cars with adaptive cruise control (ACC) on a motorway, the lower the risk of collision – but the amount of traffic had a significant effect.
 The introduction of a variable speed limit on the road, alongside the adoption of more vehicles with ACC, led to the biggest improvement in safety.

 ‘Without a doubt, adaptive cruise control makes life safer on the road, simply because it leaves a sufficient gap between the vehicle ahead if used properly,’ explains Tim Shallcross, Head of Technical Policy and Advice at IAM Roadsmart (@IAMRoadSmart).